Bride buying in India: Disadvantages of molki system

 According to the research of 10 source villages in Odisha as well as 1,216 molki brides in 226 villages in destination states of Haryana and Rajasthan, sponsored by the Royal Norwegian Embassy and titled "Tied in a Knot — cross-region marriages in Haryana and Rajasthan, Implications for Gender Rights and Gender Relations", the molki brides face color discrimination due to usually being darker, caste discrimination, names calling such as "molki" (one who was bought for money), slurs like "Biharan" a term "that implies poverty, desperation, filth and savagery", judgmental attitudes towards their parents who are seen as "thieves, sellers of daughters and primitive savages", leading to their social isolation and mental health issues.

 Advantages of the molki system

-Advantages include social stratification in terms of socioeconomically disadvantaged men are able to find brides who also are disadvantaged, for the bride's poor family which also receives money, breaking of orthodox social taboos by making inter-caste and inter-religion marriages socially acceptable and widespread.
+Advantages include social stratification in terms of socioeconomically disadvantaged men are able to find brides who also are disadvantaged, bride's poor family also receives money, breaking of orthodox social taboos by making inter-caste and inter-religion marriages socially acceptable and widespread.
 Some orthodox khaps, which might usually oppose inter-caste marriages, generally provide a silent acceptance of the practice of molki brides by maintaining a "studied silence".
-Progressive panchayats and khaps have taken initiatives to champion rights of molki brides by campaigning to make the marriage registration mandatory for these brides so that they and their children have the legal rights.
-Activists have also demanded for extending government benefits of inter-caste marriages to molki marriages.
+Progressive panchayats and khaps have taken initiatives to champion the rights of molki brides by running campaign to make the marriage registration mandatory for these brides so that they and their children have the legal rights.
+Activists have been demanded that the government must extend the benefits of inter-caste marriages to molki marriages as well.